AndreSS-ntp/Git/README.md

 **git log --oneline** - to view logs of ur commits in one line.
 U should make commits with comments no longer than 72 symbols.

+If u wanna change last commit u should use command **git commit --ammend --no-edit** - without changing of commit comment **git commit --ammend -m "Updated comment of commit"** - with changing of commit comment **--ammend WORKS ONLY WITH HEAD COMMIT**

 ----

 Its bases of Git, bro.